JoshDoug/Notes/NIX/Vim/vim-basics.md

 * `:set hls is` - sets the `hlsearch` and `incsearch` options using their shorthands
 * `:set nohlsearch` - turns of search highlighting
 * To switch an option off use the same set command but prepend the feature name with 'no', e.g. `:set nois` to turn off incremental search
+* The Neovim tutorial mentions prepending an option with `inv` to toggle it, e.g. `:set invic`, 'inv' is presumably short for invert.

 ## Getting Help